Street King Immortal: Release and promotion

 During his appearance on The Ellen DeGeneres Show on May 24, 2011, 50 Cent revealed that Street King Immortal was one song from completion and being mixed, and he expected to release it as early as summer 2011, stating: "This summer they'll have new music from me".
 However, due to 50 Cent's various disputes with Interscope Records over the promotion and release of the album, including the leakage of several songs intended for the album, the album's release was briefly cancelled by 50 Cent himself, before being rescheduled to November 2011, when it was to be released in conjunction with his headphone line Sleek by 50.
 The album was then set to be released on July 3, 2012, when it was still believed to be 5 (Murder by Numbers), however, he later decided to make "5 (Murder by Numbers)" as a separate free album, and release a new collection of songs titled "Street King Immortal" as his official fifth studio album in November 2012 instead.
 Shady Records president Paul Rosenberg announced in February 2013 that Street King Immortal would be released in the first half of 2013.
 However the album would again be delayed due to staff changes at Interscope Records.

-50 Cent has been working on the album since 2010.
+50 Cent had been working on the album since 2010.
 It has been pushed back several times, with the first release date set for November 13, 2012, then February 26, 2013, and finally September, 2015.
 In July 2013, 50 Cent opened up about the long delay in an interview with MTV saying: "I don't really need the money off of the record.
 I want the record to be right.
 I'm not doing it without a plan; I'm not putting it out like that."
 He also explained that he needed the support of Interscope Records in order to move forward with the project.
 "It's a lot of staff changes, a lot of different people moving in and moving out, so you got to kind of wait until everything's right; until it's settled in."